2600hz/kazoo5/doc/announcements.md

 1. Erlang Version Support

-    Starting with Kazoo 4.0 Erlang support will target 18+ and will not be backward compatible with prior Erlang versions.
+    Starting with {% BRAND_NAME %} 4.0 Erlang support will target 18+ and will not be backward compatible with prior Erlang versions.

 2. Consistent naming (removal of references to whistle)